Protective Factors Maui Style

 Like the ocean voyages of the ancient Hawaiians, parenting requires preparation and a team.
 Our parenting team includes the people who love, care for, teach and protect our children: aunty, uncle, grandparents, neighbors, business owners, doctors, coaches, teachers, faith leaders, and others.
 Unlike the ancient ocean voyagers who were often at the mercy of nature, parents and communities can create conditions that will increase the well-being of families.

-The wa’a metaphorically illustrates how these protective factors can enhance a family’s capacity to succeed, be strong and be supported.
+Each person in your waʻa (canoe) brings strengths to help your family be strong and successful.
 Whether you are a neighbor, business owner, or a tutu, you are in someone’s parenting canoe.

 Often, we are in a position to do something when a family or child is at risk but we don’t know what to do or don’t want to get involved.
 With this information, our hope is that you will be empowered to make that next step, perhaps making the difference in one child’ life by simply getting involved in an effective and safe way.